 We help the children that other charities don’t always reach - disadvantaged, disabled and distressed.
 Donating £5 can help some of the most vulnerable children in our region…Make a Donation

 The Children’s Foundation Regional Small Grants programme supports community projects that benefit children and young people in the North East area, in line with our aims and objectives.
 Grants awarded are up to a maximum of £1,000.

-Since the Regional Small Grants panel was established, over £288,000 has been awarded to 345 community projects that benefit children and young people across the whole region from Berwick to Teesside.
+Since the Regional Small Grants panel was established, over £292,000 has been awarded to 351 community projects that have directly benefitted over 54,000 children and young people across the whole region from Berwick to Teesside.
 Grants are allocated in line with The Children’s Foundation values; to alleviate the negative impact of distress, disadvantage and disability.

 Our recent award winners:

 Cerebral Palsy Sport- Race Running Programme who were awarded £770 to deliver the project including hiring specialist coaches, Venue Hire and transport as well as medals, certificates and refreshments